jeffreysorgen/golf-club-sensors/implementation.md

 ### Do the SimpleAccelerometer sketch _again_ in the IDE:

 - Save as _golf-sensors.ino_
 - Do standard test.
-Watch the plot.
-- Determine whether to delete X and Z in the sketch, because only Y is needed
+Watch the plot. - Determine whether to delete X and Z in the sketch, because only Y is needed
 - Set up if statements `{ if Y < -.8 then it is Resting state }`
   - Do not allow Resting state during the SWING (figure it out)
     - There is no risk of this while determining orientation (Ready/Resting) (?)
     - The risk happens while waiting in Ready state to record data (?)
 - Stop printing data while in Resting state
 - But start printing data back in Ready state
+- **Take new illustration photo(3).**

 **\[Todo page] Try setting up BLE at this point**
 - \[Todo page] Read all this information on my Android!